MelissaMcguirl/SE_SNL_analysis/README.md

 - add citation

 For more information on Aligned Hierarchies see:
--K. M. Kinnaird.
+- K. M. Kinnaird.
 Aligned Hierarchies: A Multi-Scale Structure-based Representation For Music-Based Data Streams.
 Proceedings of the 17th ISMIR Conference, New York City, 2016.